charlesdaniels/toolchest/README.rst

 We use 80 character line width for all files, although this is not strict.
 Some shell scripts need to exceed this here and there for long conditional statements.
-Ideally < 1% of total liens of code exceed 80 characters.
+Ideally < 1% of total lines of code exceed 80 characters.

 Things which are used in 3 or more packages should probably be moved into coreutils (lib or bin), unless they have many dependencies or require